PumaFPV/PMK/README.md

 ### Knob
 Knobs are in absolute position going from 0 to 255.

-For relative knobs, this is handled on the device and enumerates as a keyboard.
+For encoder knobs, this is handled on the device and enumerates as a keyboard pressing one key for clockwise and another for counterclockwise rotation.

 ## Protocol